-All surgeries leave scars, even a small incision.
-Some are more visible than others.
+All surgeries leave scars and some are more visible than others.
 Your surgeon will try to make sure your scar is small and barely visible.
 However, everyone heals differently.
 Your scar may be more visible than for other people.
 Some scars may be raised, thick, and wide.
 Some may be discolored, uneven, painful, and may look bad.
 With some surgeries, scar tissue may form around deeper structures.
 This may cause other issues in the area that's been operated on.